 Grants and scholarships are some things that can assist students with some of the financial challenges faced at university.
 Grants and scholarships are free money you can use to pay for university.
 Unlike loans, you never have to pay back a grant or a scholarship.
 While some grants and scholarships are based on a student’s academic record, many are given to average students based on their major, ethnic background, gender, religion, or other factors.
-There are likely dozens or hundreds of scholarships and grants available to you personally if you look for them.
+It is worthwhile investigating what options are out there.

 Private organisation grants and scholarships